egetones/sentinel/README.md

 ## Description

-**Sentinel** is a cybersecurity defense tool written in Python.
+**sentinel** is a cybersecurity defense tool written in Python.
 It functions as a File Integrity Monitor (FIM), a critical component in any Security Operations Center (SOC).

 It calculates the cryptographic hash (SHA-256) of files in a target directory to create a "digital fingerprint."
 By continuously monitoring these files, Sentinel can detect and alert users to **modifications**, **deletions**, or **new file creations** in real-time.
 This is useful for detecting ransomware activity or unauthorized configuration changes.